PouryaTarimoradi/OpenCV-FaceRecognition/Reflection/README.md

 ## Future Improvements

-- Implement more complex reflection scenarios (multiple objects, curved surfaces)
+- Implement more complex reflection scenarios
 - Add user controls for rectangle properties and reflection parameters
 - Integrate with other computer vision techniques for object detection and tracking